History of Fresno City College

 In 1948 new laws permitted local school districts to operate junior colleges, and Fresno City College returned to the “O” Street campus, which it shared with Fresno Technical High School.
 By 1950 the technical high school program had been phased out and the district began looking for another campus.
 The junior college district completed negotiations for the purchase of the University Avenue site from Fresno State College.
 By 1956 Fresno City College had moved to University Avenue.

-The California Community College system has now grown to 109 campuses, enrolling approximately 1.5 million students.
+The California Community College system has grown to 116 colleges, enrolling approximately 2 million students.
 Fresno City College has built upon its rich history and gone on to pioneer many new developments in community college education.
-Thou-sands of local people have worked through the years to make Fresno City College a viable and strong educational institution.

 Old Administration Building